-The Wöhler-BASF Young Scientists Prize is awarded to young scientists with a doctorate for outstanding, independent scientific work in the field of inorganic chemistry.
-This work is said to have been completed within the first six years since the independent research began.
+The Wöhler-BASF Young Talent Prize is awarded to young scientists with a doctorate for outstanding, independent scientific work in the field of inorganic chemistry.
+This work is said to have been completed within the first six years since the start of independent research.

 The prize is endowed with 5000 euros and is supported by BASF.
-It is advertised every two years and is usually awarded during the Wöhler lecture conference.
+It is advertised every two years and usually awarded during the lecture conference for inorganic chemistry.

-in recognition of his outstanding research on the influence of lattice dynamics on ion conductivity in solids and the associated contribution to the understanding and optimization of the transport processes in solid electrolytes.
+in recognition of his outstanding research on the influence of lattice dynamics on ionic conductivity in solids and the associated contribution to the understanding and optimization of transport processes in solid electrolytes.

-in recognition of his outstanding research on the subject of "Extremely electron-rich phosphines for the activation of strong bonds and small molecules".
+in recognition of his outstanding research on the subject of "Extremely electron-rich phosphanes for activating strong bonds and small molecules".

 in recognition of his outstanding work in the field of bioinorganic chemistry, in particular on model systems for CO dehydrogenase and on hydrogen-generating enzymes.

-in recognition of his outstanding work on iron and manganese half-sandwich compounds and their use in activating small molecules.
+in recognition of his outstanding work on iron and manganese half-sandwich compounds and their use in small molecule activation.

 in recognition of his outstanding experimental work on the synthesis of the amine complexes of beryllium and uranium fluorides and on the function of the beryllium dication as a fluoride ion acceptor.

-in recognition of his work on the chemistry of novel, cationic phosphorus compounds that have interesting bonding relationships and great synthetic potential for activating small molecules
+in recognition of his work on the chemistry of novel cationic phosphorus compounds that exhibit interesting bonding relationships and great synthetic potential for activating small molecules

-in recognition of his work on the chemistry of phenylene-bridged disilenes, which show the way from the laboratory curiosity to the optically interesting material
+in recognition of his work on the chemistry of phenylene-bridged disilenes, showing the way from laboratory curiosity to optically interesting material

 in recognition of his work on hydroperoxo, silylperoxo and methylperoxo complexes of rhodium and their targeted decomposition